-There are some IT support providers - whose job it is to keep your data safe and secure - that don't do the same thing within their own business.
+There are some IT support providers - whose job is to keep your data safe and secure - that don't do the same thing within their own business.

 They don't make it a priority to keep themselves educated on the latest scams and threats.
-So they can't keep you up to speed.
+They can't keep you fully protected.

-And they won't go out of their way to ensure every last part of your data is as safe as it can be.
-Or that your software 100% up-to-date all the time.
+And they won't go out of their way to ensure every part of your data is as safe as it can be.
+Or that your software is 100% up to date all the time.